 Bed bugs are hitchhiking pests.
 They don't live in your Indianapolis yard.
 They're indoor pests that travel passively from one location to another.
 The more you understand how this works, the more success you'll have in preventing a bed bug infestation.
 Here are a few examples of this passive dispersal:

 If you stay the night somewhere and put dirty clothes on a chair, bed, counter, table, or floor, you can expect bed bugs to get into these items.
 Bed bugs are attracted to the oils from your skin that get soaked into items you've worn.
 If you want to prevent an infestation in your home, remember to keep your laundry items in a sealed plastic bag while on vacation, or while spending the night at someone's house.

 These insects prefer to be squeezed.
 This behavior is called thigmotaxis.
 When a bed bug explores, it is drawn to tight spaces and locations that are compressed, such as the space between a mattress and a box spring.
 If they get into the tight spaces of a moveable object, they can be transported.
 This might be a pocketbook, book bag, duffel bag, or some other item that is used for carrying things to work or school.
 Routine examinations of cracks, gaps, and seams in these items can prevent an infestation.

 Bed Bugs Love The Dark

 Most bed bugs won't come out of hiding unless it is pitch dark.
-They'll happily stay hidden inside bed frames, box spring, bed stands, and other furniture items.
+They'll happily stay hidden inside bed frames, box springs, bed stands, and other furniture items.
 If these items are moved or sold, bed bugs can go with them.
 This is a common way infestations begin.
-If you purchase a used item, or pick something up from the side of the road, be sure to do a detailed inspection of the item.
+If you purchase a used item or pick something up from the side of the road, be sure to do a detailed inspection of the item.

 Inspect fabrics for black specks, blotched, or patches.
 This is the excrement of bed bugs.